MCMA’s purpose is:

 MCMA provides conferences in the winter and spring each year, featuring best practices, innovations, and new ideas in local government management.
 MCMA Conferences feature excellent speakers from around the nation and serve as networking opportunities for members.

 Member in Transition Program

-The MIT program provides assistance and support to members who have been forced to resign, terminated, or otherwise forcibly discharged from their employment.
+The MIT program provides assistance and support to members who have been forced to resign, been terminated, or otherwise discharged from their employment.

 This partnership with ICMA provides MCMA members with access to special webinars and coaching opportunities intended to help prepare talented early and mid-career members progress into senior management.

 Senior Advisors are retired city and county managers who have agreed to provide their experience and support assistance as needed to members.

 MCMA serves as the central hub for local government management job postings in Missouri.
 Jobs are submitted from members, Missouri communities, and recruiters from around the country.